FAQs: COVID-19

 Should you disinfect spectacles and sunglasses?

 Spectacles and sunglasses are on your face; it is important to clean them regularly.
 With COVID-19, cleaning them daily can be beneficial.
-A simple way to clean your glasses is with warm water and a mild dish soap (without lotion or bleach additive), making sure to clean all areas of the frame, nose pads and lenses.
+A simple way to clean your glasses is with cold water and a mild dish soap (without lotion or bleach additive), making sure to clean all areas of the frame, nose pads and lenses.
 Then dry your frames with a clean, and soft (non-abrasive) towel.
 After that, you can further clean your lenses with a lens cleaner spray and lens cloth.

 Does wearing my glasses protect from COVID-19?